Champagne Problems (Nick Jonas song)

 "Champagne Problems" is a song recorded by American singer Nick Jonas from his third studio album, Last Year Was Complicated.
 It was released on April 8, 2016, by Island, Safehouse and Republic Records as the album's first promotional single.
 The song was written by Nick Jonas, Jason Evigan, Sean Douglas, Jonathan Tucker, and PJ Bianco.

 Background

-On March 24, 2016, Jonas announced the song as part of the track list of his new album.
+On March 24, 2016, Jonas announced the song as part of the track listing for his upcoming album.

-On April 8, 2016, Nick Jonas released "Champagne Problems" as the first promotional single of the record.
-A short teaser was released by him online on April 7.
-In an interview he said that the song "is about sharing a bottle of champagne with my now ex as we were breaking up to kind of close that chapter.
+On April 8, 2016, Nick Jonas released "Champagne Problems" as the album's first promotional single, following the release of a short teaser online the previous day.
+In an interview, he explained that the song "is about sharing a bottle of champagne with my now ex as we were breaking up to kind of close that chapter.
 It was sad and slightly sweet at the same time.
 It was a range of emotions and feelings and I think this song, although it sounds like a party song, actually has some of the deepest lyrics on the record".